leobudima/elogii-blog/content/4-best-route-optimization-tools-for-3pl-service-providers.md

 * Streamlined and easy to use UI
 * Extensive feature customization

+Cons:

 * No free trial
 * It’s lowest tier doesn’t offer white labeling

 ## #2 Onfleet - Best for routing solution for small-to-medium fleet management

-Total score: **4.2**
+> Total score: **4.2**
+>

-Price: **from $349**
+> Price: **from $349**
+>

-\#of tasks (starter plan): 2,500
+> \#of tasks (starter plan): 2,500

 Onfleet is another route optimization solution that doesn't have a free version.

 There is a free 14-day trial, so you can try out the software before committing to a specific plan.
 But expect to pay for all the features after the trial period.

 Onfleet pricing plans start at $149, and go up to $1,999 per month: